 The restroom is renowned for bad Feng Shui.
 It contains odors, humidity, and bacteria that can affect both your sleep and your health.

-Cure: The easy cure is to place a door curtain or simply keeping your restroom door closed.
+Cure: The easy cure is to place a door curtain or simply keep your restroom door closed.
+You can also try hanging a mirror on the inside of the bathroom door, facing inwards, so that any negative energy is reflected back into it.

 3. Avoid Placing Bed Under Beam